BeatrizSeabra/Project_Excel_Java/readme.txt

 You should install Graphviz (http://www.graphviz.org/) in your computer to be able to generate all type of diagrams in javadoc!

+Cleansheets uses two different versions of ANTLR.
+ANTLR v2 is used by the assertion extension.
+ANTLR v3 (and ANTLRWorks) are used in the formula parser and lexer.
+The antlr-3.5.2-complete.jar contains both APIs of
+ANTLR: v2 and v3.
+ANTLRWorks is contained in a jar file that is located in the lib folder (antlrworks-1.5.2-complete.jar).
+You can run this jar to open the IDE for developing ANTLR v3 grammars.

 One of the first tasks is to generate technical documentation and study it.
 For that you should do:
 $> cd scripts